 I took a deep breath to calm my nerves.
 "Without anyone knowing?"
 I asked.
 "Is that even possible in this family?"

 Jasper chuckled.
 "Not easy, but not impossible either.
-Just don't make a decision on it.
-Leave the planning to me.
+Just don't make a decision on it and leave the planning to me.
 There's still a chance Alice will find out, but she won't say anything about it if you don't want her to.
-Although I'm pretty good at evading her visions by now."
+Although I'be become pretty good at evading her visions by now."
 He smirked at me, but I could hear the underlying affection for her in his voice.
-I smiled back.

 A week later Jasper knocked on my door.
 Charlie was away for some manly bonding with Billy.
-(Read: He sneaked quite a few bottles of wine out of the house, cheerily telling me he was invited for dinner, and would probably be spending the night there.
+(Read: He sneaked a number of wine bottles out of the house, cheerily telling me he was invited for dinner, and would probably be spending the night there.
 Riiiight.
 Probably.)
 We were on our way to Port Angeles within minutes.

-The doc in the hospital - a balding, beady eyed little man by the name of Dr. Pancher - appeared to be pretty bored with life in general.
+The doc in the hospital - a balding, beady eyed little man by the name of Dr. Pancher - appeared to be incredibly bored with life in general.
 In a monotone voice, he asked what ailed me, and listened to my recount with little to no change in his demeanor whatsoever.
-He sent me for a vast variety of tests, including a blood test on which I nearly blacked out, and even a CT, which was a weird experience.
+He sent me for a vast variety of tests, including a blood test during which I nearly blacked out, and even a CT.
+That was a weird experience.
 With the examinations finished, I was told to be back for the results in three days.

 I took Jasper's advice to heart.
-I remained undecided when I would go back, and wether to go back at all.
+I remained undecided on when I would go back, or whether to go back at all.
 It wasn't exactly hard to do so.
-I was not entirely sure if I wanted to find out what was happening to me or not.
-So, I was a little scared.
+I was not certain I wanted to find out if I was sick or not.
+Yes, I was a little scared.
 Sue me.

 The decision, as it turned out, was taken out of my hands on the fourth morning after our visit.
-I was sipping away at my first cup of coffee of the day when the phone rang.
-I groaned, thinking Charlie must have left something at home again when he left for his shift, and was calling to bribe his 'sweet and kind Baby Bells' with a promise for a pizza if I took it to the station for him.
+I was sipping away at my first cup of coffee for the day when the phone rang.
+I groaned, thinking Charlie must have forgot something at home again when he left for his shift, and was calling to bribe his 'sweet and kind Baby Bells' with a promise of a pizza if I took it to the station for him.

 "Hello?"
 My voice was still scratchy from sleep, and, as usual, my head was killing me.
-I did put some effort into sounding halfway human, but moments without having to pretend all was dandy for the Cullens or my father were few and far in between, and I liked relaxing my guard when I got the chance.
+I did put some effort into sounding halfway human, but moments without having to pretend all was dandy for the Cullens and my father were few and far in-between, and I liked relaxing my guard when the chance presented itself.
 I needed it, to be honest.

 "You came here to get examined because of severe headaches a few days ago, correct?"

-"Could you please come back for a consultation on the results at your earliest convenience?
+"Could you please come back for a consultation at your earliest convenience?
 Today would be best, if possible."